How Did We Start Our Phu Quoc Honeymoon?

 Finding our Luxury

-Through hours of hotel research, we came across a brand new resort, the JW Marriott in Phu Quoc.
+Through hours of Phu Quoc resorts research, we came across a brand new one, the JW Marriott.
 All of the reviews and pictures made it seem like it was the most perfect place possible.
 Even though we were unable to swing the overwater villa or private pool, it felt like it was worth it because we knew the setting would be so perfect.
 So we booked and were ready to put our toes in the sand!

 As soon as we arrived, we knew we made the right choice.
 How could this place even be real?
 It felt like a private beach and a massive resort were merged into one in the most perfect way.
 When we walked into our room–we were expecting your standard Marriott hotel room–we walk up the stairs and stare in awe.
 Our room takes up the entire floor, we have two balconies, a massive tub, a Nespresso machine, a sitting room, and just about every single other amenity you could imagine.
-It was the perfect room.
+It was the perfect room to lay in the lap of luxury.

 After all of this, all we wanted to do was go swim in one of our three pools–again, so luxurious!–and go put our feet in the perfect water on the beach.
 We opt for beach first, we’re walking and swimming around so in love and thinking this is the most perfect place on earth.
 I even said to Alicia “this is the softest sand I have ever walked in” seconds before my feet were jolted with pain.